XRPLF/xrpl.js/docs/index.md

 *options.* signAs | [address](#address) | *Optional* The account that the signature should count for in multisigning. secret | secret string | *Optional* The secret of the account that is initiating the transaction.
 (This field cannot be used with keypair).

-Please note that when this method is used for multisigning, the `options` parameter is not *Optional* anymore.
-It will be compulsory.
+When this method is used for multisigning, the `options` parameter is required.
 See the multisigning example in this section for more details.

 ### Return Value